By Molly Patrick

-I used to trash my spirit house like I was invincible and nothing I put in it would lead to shitty repercussions (ha!).
+I used to trash my spirit house (aka my bod) like I was invincible and like nothing that I put in it would lead to shitty repercussions (ha!).
 Not with food necessarily, but with alcohol, drama and cigarettes.
 Smoking and drinking were two of my favorite things.
 I still miss them, but I have no intention of going back.
 Ever.

 It’s not as much fun as bottles (yes, with an “s”) of wine a night, but man, it feels a hellofalot better.
 Oh, I also eat dark chocolate on a weekly basis because CHOCOLATE.

 Last week my mom, my dad, my girlfriend and I were in Colorado for my niece’s high school graduation.
 We rented a place on Airbnb.com so we could have access to a full kitchen during our stay.
 Having access to a kitchen is crucial for anyone wanting to keep it healthy while traveling.

 We packed a blender so that we could have our morning smoothies, and packed a few essentials like hemp seeds, almond butter, turmeric, and nutritional yeast.
 As soon as we got to our place, we Yelped the nearest healthy grocery store and we stocked up on plant based supplies.

 We bought loads of veggies and fruit.
 We swooped up some sprouted bread, sprouted corn tortillas and baked tofu.
 I found a no oil salad dressing and a no oil hummus.
 A super dark chocolate bar made it’s way into our cart and we were set to fuel up on plants all week long.